 Now, another key piece of advice is: keep it simple!
 Don’t try to explain absolutely everything about your company in a single 2-minute-long script.
 Get straight to the point, and take the time to think about what’s important to include in your video and what’s not.

-And, don’t you worry: later, once your audience gets really interested in your product or service, you’ll have the time to explain the details that couldn’t make it into the video (with sales calls, blog articles, etc.).
+And, don’t you worry: later on, once your audience gets really interested in your product or service, you’ll have the time to explain the details that couldn’t make it into the video (with sales calls, blog articles, more videos, your own website, etc.).

 Watch how we managed to explain how this awesome product works without getting into too much technical detail; just enough for the potential customer to be willing to install it: